AnastasiosPapalias/Plan9/README.md

 # Plan 9

-A collection of software and libraries for the Plan 9 operating system.
+Down the Rabbit Hole 🐇 - A collection of software and libraries for the Plan 9 operating system.
 Many of the applications listed here are available under the 9front [ports tree](https://code.9front.org/hg/ports).

 ### Contributing